lpsinger/userguide/tutorial/prerequisites.rst

 operating system (Linux or macOS) and a few third-party Python packages:

 * PyGCN_ for connecting to GCN (alternatives: comet_)
+* lxml_ parsing VOEvent XML packets (see also the voevent-parse_ and VOEventLib_ helper libraries, both of which are based on lxml)
 * :doc:`Healpy <healpy:index>` for decoding :term:`HEALPix` coordinates
   (alternatives: astropy-healpix_, the official C/C++/Fortran/Java/IDL
   HEALPix bindings for HEALPix_, DS9_, Aladin_)